3 High Country Archery Mule Deer Hunting Tips + Gear List for 2024

 OR

-Again, like Christmas, hunting season only comes around one time of year - maximize the time you have and make the most of it.
+Again, like Christmas, archery mule deer season only comes around one time of year - maximize the time you have and make the most of it.

 Midday glassing is a great time to find and stalk a buck.
-You know they are going to be in the shade, so glass every shady spot you can locate.
+They are almost guaranteed to be bedded in the shade, so glass every shady spot you can locate.
 If you've scouted during the summer (and I suggest you do), you will know where bucks like to bed.
 Slowly get different angles into timber pockets, brushy canyons, and other shaded areas.
-Bucks also like to get up to stretch, move beds, and grab a snack/drink - if you are on your glass you will catch their movement!
+Bucks also like to get up to stretch, move beds, and grab a snack/drink - if you are on your glass you will catch their movement.
 Once you do find one, re-bed him and then make a play.

-In our latest film you can watch Aaron & Tyler glassing up, stalking, and shooting a buck because of their diligence at staying behind the glass.
+In our latest film you can watch Aaron & Tyler glassing up, stalking, and shooting a mule deer buck because of their diligence at staying behind the glass.
+Watch here:

 2. Lightweight Stuff Is King + Gear Share!

-From gear, to food, to clothing - pack lightweight stuff only!
-The lighter your stuff, the more gear you can take.
-The high country will straight up wear you down and exhaust you to the core - you need to have the right gear and fuel to keep you going on an extended hunt.
+From gear, to food, to clothing - pack lightweight items only.
+The lighter your gear, the more gear you can take.
+The high country will straight up wear you down and exhaust you to the core - you need to have the right gear and fuel to keep you going on an extended mule deer hunt.

 One thing we didn't mention in the gear list is different lightweight food options.
 A few lightweight options we like are: obviously dehydrated meals, Gold Fish Snack Crackers, dried fruit (especially apples and bananas), jerky, graham crackers, chips ahoy cookies, protein powder to add to water, nuts, and lays potato chips.